moxiegirl/getstarted/content/mac/step_four.md

         Removing intermediate container a8e6faa88df3
         Successfully built 7d9495d03763

 	  The command takes several seconds to run and reports its outcome.
-Before you do anything with the new image, take a minute to learn about the build process.
+Before you do anything with the new image, take a minute to learn about the Dockerfile build process.

 ## Step 3: Learn about the build process